Laurie Santos [website] [cv]

 Laurie is the director of the Comparative Cognition Laboratory and the Canine Cognition Center at Yale.
 She received her A.B. in Psychology and Biology from Harvard University in 1997 and her Ph.D. in Psychology from Harvard in 2003.
-She is a Professor in the Department of Psychology and Head of Silliman College.
+She is an Associate Professor in the Department of Psychology.

 Moshe Shay Ben-Haim [website]

 Shay’s research is exploring the evidence for conscious processing in intelligent animals.
 His initial research at the canine cognition center employs uniquely designed animal cognitive tasks tapping both conscious and non-conscious processing.
 Before coming to Yale in 2018, Shay obtained a B.A. in Psychology and a B.S in Biology from Tel-Aviv University.
-He holds two PhDs, one in Behavioral Cognitive Neuroscience and a second PhD in Molecular Genetics.
+He holds a PhD in Behavioral Cognitive Neuroscience and in completion of another PhD in molecular Genetics.

 Alyssa Arre [website]

-Alyssa is interested in the development of perspective taking abilities and other social behaviors in nonhuman primates and canids.
+Alyssa is interested in the development of perspective taking abilities and other social behaviors in both children and nonhuman primates.
 Her work at Cayo Santiago seeks to map out the developmental trajectory of certain social behaviors in nonhuman primates to better understand how human-unique factors like formal schooling, language, and environment affect the rate and order of development.
-At the Canine Cognition Center, she hopes to look at how domestication has shaped canid social behaviors.
 Prior to working at Yale, Alyssa graduated from the University of Rochester with a B.S. in Evolutionary Biology & Ecology in 2015.

 Molly is interested in human-animal interaction (HAI) and animal-assisted therapy.
 Specifically, Molly is interested in how HAI may be used to promote mentalizing development in children with autism, as well as to provide efficient and engaging treatments for a range of populations.
 At the Canine Cognition Lab, Molly is exploring how people think about and interact with their pets.
 Before coming to Yale in 2013, Molly graduated from Tufts University with a B.A. in child development and psychology.